 Fig. 6 plots the deviation in quasi-elastic intensities relative to the predictions of the classical electron Compton scattering theory [1,11-15] for the atoms that we have measured in the present work and previously [4].
 The top panel of Fig. 6 presents the measured intensity ratios relative to the classical ECS theory as a function of atomic mass, while the bottom panel plots measured and theoretical intensities on a natural log (ln) scale for each atom in this study.
 The ln scale was chosen in order to better display the differences between experiment and theory.
-H in $H_2$ and D in $D_2$ are seen to have large anomalies while He has a smaller anomaly.
-An effort recently made to reproduce the intensity anomalies in $H_2$ and $D_2$ theoretically [11] concluded that conventional quantum mechanics and scattering theory cannot explain the observed quasi-elastic intensities for these light elements.
-Given that the set of results presented in the present paper constitutes a self-consistent picture, it would seem that this result extends beyond just an anomaly of H relative to D. Further theoretical approaches to computing QEES intensities are required in order to reconcile experiment and theory.
+H in H2 and D in D2 are seen to have large anomalies while He has a smaller anomaly.
+An effort recently made to reproduce the intensity anomalies in H2 and D2 theoretically [11] concluded that conventional quantum mechanics and scattering theory cannot explain the observed quasi-elastic intensities for these light elements.
+Given that the set of results presented in the present paper constitutes a self-consistent pic-